-The connection between human and environmental health suggests the importance of linking conservation work to health work, and healthcare to environmental protection.
-Project ASRI provides healthcare as an incentive to protect vital natural resources.
-Patients receive quality care and may use non-cash means like, seedlings, goat manure, and organic farming work, as payment.
+In West Kalimantan, people are locked in a cycle of poverty, poor health and environmental degradation.
+Health In Harmony works at the intersection of environmental and human health to end the cycle.
+Patients at Klinik ASRI receive quality care and may use non-cash means like seedlings, goat manure, and organic farming work, as payment.
 The payments are then used in conjunction with other programs to reforest and protect the rainforest.
 Healthy People.
 Healthy Forests.
 Healthy Planet.

 In this remote area of Borneo, deforestation imperils orangutans and local people alike in a linked cycle of poverty and poor health.
 Health problems are serious; high quality, low cost medical care is not available locally, and illegal logging represents one of the few means of cash income, necessary to cover medical costs.
 Poor health drives local people into debt, desperation drives illegal logging, and the destruction of the forest plunges villagers into greater poverty and poor health.

-We provide healthcare and conservation education to a community of more than 60,000.
-In exchange, the community agrees to stop illegal logging and protect the global treasure of Gunang Palung, home of many endangered rainforest species.
+We provide high quality, low cost healthcare and conservation education to a community of more than 60,000.
+In exchange, the community agrees to stop illegal logging and protect the global treasure of Gunung Palung, home of many endangered rainforest species.
 In addition, ASRI Conservation programs provide community-requested trainings in animal husbandry and organic farming to increase alternative sources of income from environmentally enriching sources.